phenixblue/imageswap-webhook/README.md

 This [Admission Controller](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/#admission-webhooks) will swap an existing image definition in a Pod with a user specified image prefix.
 This allows you to use the same manifests for airgapped environments that don't have access to commonly used image registries (dockerhub, quay, gcr, etc.).

+**NOTE: v1.4.0 has major changes**

+>There is a new [MAPS](#maps-mode) mode logic that has been added to allow for more flexibility in imageswap logic.
+>The existing logic, referred to as `LEGACY` mode is still the default, but has been deprecated.
+>The `LEGACY` mode logic will no longer be the default in v1.5.0 and is slated for removal in v1.6.0.

 The webhook is written in `Python` using the `Flask` framework.

 ## Example